National accounts and GDP

 Data within the national accounts domain encompasses information on GDP components, employment, final consumption aggregates and savings.
 Many of these variables are calculated on an annual and on a quarterly basis.

 GDP is the central measure of national accounts, which summarises the economic position of a country (or region).
 It can be calculated using different approaches: the output approach; the expenditure approach; and the income approach.

-The calculation of the annual growth rate of GDP using chain linked volume indices (real changes) is intended to allow comparisons of the dynamics of economic development both over time and between economies of different sizes, irrespective of price levels.
+The calculation of the annual rate of change of GDP using chain linked volume indices (real changes) is intended to enable comparisons of the dynamics of economic development both over time and between economies of different sizes, irrespective of price levels.